noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - fully managed nosql (document/key-value) db providing durability high availability and autoscaling
 - designed for OLTP with known query patterns

+## my thoughts

+- getting dynamodb right is all about the designing the data model to lower costs
+  - you'll end up with more tables than you would prefer, smaller items than you prefer, and longer partition keys than you prefer
+  - colocate hot data to a table thats equally distributed across partitions
+  - read the best practices articles, it takes considerable effort to beat the AWS cost structure

 ## links

 - [AAA best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html)